-Expected Result Performance Indicators Baselines Targets I.1 Enhanced cooperation among Member States on development of balanced international normative frameworks for IP Progress in the implementation of agreed work according to the SCCR agenda The SCCR made progress on various substantive agenda items as reflected in the Chair's Summaries, and the 2018 WIPO General Assembly directed the SCCR to continue its work SCCR agreed outcomes as reflected in Chair's Summaries and 2020 and 2021 General Assembly decisions 1.2 Tailored and balanced IP legislative, regulatory and policy frameworks No. and % of Member States satisfied with the legislative and policy advice provided 90% based on 13 responses (2017) 85% No. of countries that have ratified or acceded to the Berne Convention, WIPO Copyright Treaty (WCT), WIPO Performances and Phonograms Treaty (WPPT), Beijing Treaty and Marrakesh Treaty Berne Convention (176) WCT (99) WPPT (99) Beijing Treaty (23) Marrakesh Treaty (48 covering 75 Member States) (end 2018) Berne Convention 181 (cumulative) WCT: 105 (cumulative) WPPT: 105 (cumulative) Beijing Treaty: 40 (cumulative) Marrakesh Treaty: 70 covering 97 Member States (cumulative) III.2 Enhanced human resource capacities able to deal with the No. of countries that have taken measures to advance the development of their copyright framework 8 countries (end 2018) 24 countries in 2020/21 broad range of requirements for the effective use of IP for development in developing countries, LDCs and countries with economies in transition ABC - number of accessible books produced by local partners/NGOs involved in capacity building projects 6,610 educational titles produced (cumulative as at end 2018) 25% increase (biennium) III.4 Strengthened cooperation arrangements with institutions in No. of trained CMOs taking concrete steps on collection and distribution of remuneration 8 (end 2018) 5 additional developing countries, LDCs and countries in transition tailored to their needs % of participants in rights management capacity-building activities reporting concrete steps based on training tbd 50% IV.4 Enhanced technical and knowledge infrastructure for IP Offices and other IP institutions leading to better services (cheaper, faster, higher quality) to their stakeholders and better outcome of IP Administration No. of CMOs in developing countries and LDCs participating in regional and global networks facilitated by WIPO 7 (end 2018) 8 additional VII.1 IP-based platforms and tools for knowledge transfer, technology No. of books in accessible format downloaded from the ABC Book Service by Authorized Entities 14,500 books downloaded (cumulative as at end 2018) 25% increase (biennium) adaptation and diffusion from developed to developing countries, particularly least developed countries, to address global challenges No. of books in accessible format loaned to library patrons through ABC participating Authorized Entities 233,000 books loaned to library patrons through ABC Book Service Authorized Entities (data as at August 31, 2018) 25% increase (biennium)
+Expected Result Performance Indicators Baselines Targets I.1 Enhanced cooperation among Member States on development of balanced international normative frameworks for IP mber States on development of lanced international normativeagendain the Chair's Summaries, and the 2018 WIPO General Assembly directed SCCR agreed outcomes as reflected in Chair's Summaries and 2020 and 2021 General Assembly decisions I.2 Tailored and balanced IP legislative, regulatory and policy frameworks No. and % of Member States satisfied with the legislative and policy advice provided 90% based on 13 responses (2017) 85% No. of countries that have ratified or acceded to the Berne Convention, WIPO Copyright Treaty (WCT), WIPO Performances and Phonograms Treaty (WPPT), Beijing Treaty and Marrakesh Treaty Berne Convention (176) WCT (99) WPPT (99) Beijing Treaty (23) Marrakesh Treaty (48 covering 75 Member States) (end 2018) Berne Convention 181 (cumulative) WCT: 105 (cumulative) WPPT: 105 (cumulative) Beijing Treaty: 40 (cumulative) Marrakesh Treaty: 70 covering 97 Member States (cumulative) III.2 Enhanced human resource capacities able to deal with the No. of countries that have taken measures to advance the development of their copyright framework 8 countries (end 2018) 24 countries in 2020/21 broad range of requirements for the effective use of IP for development in developing countries, LDCs and countries with economies in transition ABC - number of accessible books produced by local partners/NGOs involved in capacity building projects 6,610 educational titles produced (cumulative as at end 2018) 25% increase (biennium) III.4 Strengthened cooperation arrangements with institutions in No. of trained CMOs taking concrete steps on collection and distribution of remuneration 8 (end 2018) 5 additional developing countries, LDCs and countries in transition tailored to their needs % of participants in rights management capacity-building activities reporting concrete steps based on training tbd 50% IV.4 Enhanced technical and knowledge infrastructure for IP Offices and other IP institutions leading to better services (cheaper, faster, higher quality) to their stakeholders and better outcome of IP Administration No. of CMOs in developing countries and LDCs participating in regional and global networks facilitated by WIPO 7 (end 2018) 8 additional VII.1 IP-based platforms and tools for knowledge transfer, technology No. of books in accessible format downloaded from the ABC Book Service by Authorized Entities 14,500 books downloaded (cumulative as at end 2018) 25% increase (biennium) adaptation and diffusion from developed to developing countries, particularly least developed countries, to address global challenges No. of books in accessible format loaned to library patrons through ABC participating Authorized Entities 233,000 books loaned to library patrons through ABC Book Service Authorized Entities (data as at August 31, 2018) 25% increase (biennium)

-The overall resources for the Program in the 2020/21 biennium show an increase of 1.5 per cent as compared to the 2018/19 Approved Budget.
+The overall resources for the Program in the 2020/21 biennium show an increase of 3.6 per cent as compared to the 2018/19 Approved Budget.

-The decrease in personnel resources reflects the personnel costing for 2020/21, which takes into account the reduction of the PAM for Geneva, effective on June 1, 2018 and the transfer of responsibilities for WIPO Connect to Program 15, reflected under ER IV.2.
+The decrease in personnel resources reflects the personnel costing for 2020/21, which takes into account the transfer of responsibilities for WIPO Connect to Program 15, reflected under ER IV.2.